stān stone, rock + ford Old English (river) crossing. Population - 19,701.

 Late 17th-century these, and they're still home to some loyal locals without much in the way of life savings and it is all, quite frankly, mickey-takingly scenic.

-[1] Last seen as a random Microsoft Windows™ start screen image clearly taken from exactly the same spot.
+It was all last seen, by the way, as a random Microsoft Windows™ start screen, the image clearly taken from exactly the same spot, seriously.

-Stamford Bridge takes traffic over the river where Town Meadows could be argued to be just Anfield, really.
+Stamford Bridge, here we go, takes traffic over the river where Town Meadows could be argued to be just Anfield, really.

 But seriously, despite managing to pass a test, Bob has never quite mastered the reverse manoeuvre.
 Back here next summer, when things are hopefully back to being busy, it'll be a laugh for those watching this Joker Park.